Digital Democracy and Data Commons (DDDC)

 Remix the Commons

-DDDC has entered its second phase of the participatory process.
+DDDC has entered is second phase.
 Based on the diagnoses made on the digital society in the first phase, we open a space for alternative and common proposals to the current situation of data extraction and concentration.

 We live in a new digital economy, various defined as surveillance or data capitalism, where individual and collective data has become a key resource in the production of wealth.
 However, the economic value and social power resulting from its extraction, processing and use to influence social processes are controlled by a few companies, whose actions are having a growing array of consequences in the social, political, economic, labor and cultural fields.